 Herpes Prevalence in China

-In mainland China, the prevalence of herpes simplex virus type 2 (HSV-2) among men who have sex with men (MSM) has been estimated to range from 0.011 to 0.247 in various studies.
+Various studies estimate that in mainland China, the prevalence of herpes simplex virus type 2 (HSV-2) among men who have sex with men (MSM) ranges from 0.011 to 0.247.
 Most of these estimates fall between 0.05 and 0.15.

 The random-effects pooled prevalence of HSV-2 among MSM in mainland China was approximately 0.094 (or 9.4%) with a 95% confidence interval of 0.074 to 0.116.
-However, it’s important to note that there was high heterogeneity (variability) among the 31 studies included in this analysis, as indicated by an I2 value of 96.2%.
+The 31 studies included in this analysis showed high heterogeneity (variability), with an I2 value of 96.2%.
 This increased heterogeneity suggests significant differences in the prevalence estimates across the studies.

 These statistics specifically pertain to the prevalence of HSV-2 among MSM in mainland China and may not reflect the overall prevalence of herpes infections in the entire Chinese population.
 Also, prevalence rates may vary among different population groups and regions in China.